 Name of Department/Program:

 Current Position Title:

 Hire Date:

 Current Supervisor:

 Supervisor's Telephone:

 Supervisor's Email:

-and current job descr f your current job responsibilities (attach a copy of resume iption): D FIELD PRACTICUM INFORMATION
+1. Provide a description of your current job responsibilities (attach a copy of resume and current job description):

+VII.
+STUDENT'S PROPOSED FIELD PRACTICUM INFORMATION

-Proposed Field Practicum Depart ment/Program:
+Proposed Field Practicum Department/Program:

-Proposed Field Instructor (FI) Na
+Proposed Field Instructor (FI) Name and Title:

 Proposed FI Email: Phone:

-1. Is this employer an app '

-Social Work with and a a.
-If No, the agence roved field education site for Marshall's Department of active Affiliation Agreement?
-Yes No y must become an approved practicum site and the ment must be in place prior to practicum start date.
+- Is this employer an approved field education site for Marshall's Department of Social Work with and active Affiliation Agreement? □ Yes □ No - a.
+If No, the agency must become an approved practicum site and the affiliation agreement must be in place prior to practicum start date. - 2.
+Is there an approved Field Instructor at the agency, or an individual with an MSW from a CSWE accredited program with 2 years of post-MSW experience, that is willing to serve as a Field Instructor? □ Yes □ No - a.
+If No, the student must identify and secure an approved Field Instructor.
+Field Instructors must submit an application and complete the required training.

-1. Provide your rationale for completing your field practicum experience at your current place of employment: 2.
-Provide a brief description of your proposed field practicum tasks, roles, functions, and responsibilities: 3.
-Provide a detailed description of how your practicum tasks will be significantly different from your employment responsibilities: 4.Explain how student's work schedule will be modified to include field practicum hours 4.Explain how student's work schedule will be modified to include field practicum hours (work hours and placement hours have to remain separate): 4.Explain how student's work schedule will be modified to include field practicum hours (work hours and placement hours have to remain separate):
+1. Provide your rationale for completing your field practicum experience at your current place of employment:

+2. Provide a brief description of your proposed field practicum tasks, roles, functions, and responsibilities:

+3.Provide a detailed description of how your practicum tasks will be significantly different from your employment responsibilities:

+4.Explain how student's work schedule will be modified to include field practicum hours (work hours and placement hours have to remain separate):